-Now boosted to 118 Watts of RF Output!
+Now boosted to 280 Watts of RF Output!
+(This is peak power, since our lower power competitors use peak power on their specs we’ve adopted that now).
 Here’s a video showing how I use the MOPA Oscillator/Amplifier along with the GB4000 Frequency Generator.
 I also explain why I feel strongly that this is the most important device out there.
 Let me know if this opens up any new questions for you.

 MOPA 1930’s Replica Vacuum Tube Driven Oscillator Amplifier

 The M.O.P.A.
 Amplifier (Master Oscillator Power Amplifier) provides a variable 2.2 MHz to 3.8 MHz frequency oscillation with low frequency pulsation from the GB4000 function generator.
 Is is a 1930-1950 M.O.P.A. replica.
 When connected to the GB4000 it is capable of outputting 8 frequencies simultaneously.